 Coordination is the interaction between the brain and the muscles to successfully carry out a movement of two different body parts at the same time.

-This’ one of the reasons why our footballers can’t play high-level professional football.
+This is one of the reasons why most of our footballers struggle to play high-level professional football.

 This means that coordination affects 75% of football performance.